 Locally owned brewpubs are places to hang out with family, meet new friends, and talk with the brewers about the beer you’re drinking.

 I’ve written about this sense of community in the Indiana brewing industry before.
-Since then, I’ve talked with many, both inside and outside of the brewing industry, about why it matters for our communities.
+Since then, I’ve talked with many people, both in and outside of the brewing industry, about why it matters for our communities.

 In fact, the brewers and breweries that have branched off from the much-loved Brewpub (the abbreviated name given to Broad Ripple Brewpub by those who know and love it) is substantial enough to have warranted several versions of “brewery family trees” in various publications.

-I used to live half a mile from the Brewpub, and consequently visited it religiously.
-Now I live not much farther from Fountain Square Brewing Company, Chilly Water, and Metazoa.
-According to the BA, more than 75 percent of legal drinking adults live within 10 miles of a brewery, and those breweries in America hosted an estimated 10 million people in 2014.
+According to the BA, more than 75 percent of legal drinking adults live within 10 miles of a brewery in America, and those breweries hosted an estimated 10 million people in 2014.
 While we at Brewers of Indiana Guild don’t have an estimate of the number of Hoosiers who visit their local breweries, we’re working on such statistics and can safely assume that the number is significant.

 Local Festivals, Local Love

-We do know that attendance at our three annual festivals is more than 17,000 people–the vast majority, people who genuinely care about their local breweries.
+We do know that attendance at the Guild’s three annual festivals is more than 17,000 people–and the majority are people who genuinely care about their local breweries.

 In the same way that many of these people would rather shop for food at a farmers market than Wal-Mart, they’re choosing to purchase local beer and attend local festivals when possible instead of supporting the aging macro industry.